 I want my kids first and foremost to be kids!
 I don’t need them to do my job for me.
 So I make sure the chores I expect them to do are things they can actually do at the age level they are at.

-How To Set Up a Summer Chore Routine For Kids:
+How To Set Up Summer Chores For Kids:

 - separate the chores into categories that are easy to remember